clubajax/store/README.md

 ### fetch()

 Get items based on passed criteria.
 Without passing params, it will return all items.
 If there are no plugins, it will return all items.

 The params are objects within objects.

+    dataStore.fetch({
+        paginate:{
+            start: 5,
+            count: 5
+        }
+    });

+The params are cached, so if you fetch a second time without any parameters, the same results will return.
+In fact, the plugins won't be called, because if the params don't change, the previous set of items will be returned.
+To clear a param, null should be passed.
+The following example clear all previous params and will return the original set of items:

+    {
+        filter:null,
+        sort:null,
+        paginate: null
+    }

 #### sort